42 Yi4 益

 Hexagram Yi also suggests that a person should emulate those who are better and not repeat previous mistakes.
 Its changing hexagram is Heng (32), to endure and be long-lasting, signifying that an enduring relationship after enrichment will be successfully launched.

-Those above diminish themselves to enrich those below; those above here refer to the governor, the managerial level etc. while those below are civilians, staff etc. From the viewpoint of ruling a country, worshiping the Creator to bless the people, rescuing them from natural disasters, and moving the capital for greater prosperity are all undertaken with a view to benefiting the people.
+Those above diminish themselves to enrich those below; those above here refer to the governor, the managerial level etc. while those below are civilians, staff etc. From the viewpoint of ruling a country, worshiping the Cosmic Ruler to bless the people, rescuing them from natural disasters, and moving the capital for greater prosperity are all undertaken with a view to benefiting the people.

 Line 1 is the founding line.
 It can be successful (in achieving the great mission of enriching those below) if support from those above is secured.
-Line 2 must cherish the enrichment like treasuring a valuable tortoise, which is what the king receives from his people and uses to worship the Creator thereby obtaining blessings for his people.
+Line 2 must cherish the enrichment like treasuring a valuable tortoise, which is what the king receives from his people and uses to worship the Cosmic Ruler thereby obtaining blessings for his people.
 The enrichment must be carried out in a fair and open manner, similar to what is done at position 3, or according to the contributions of those below.
-Line 5, the host line and king, dominates all the means of enrichment and realizes the people’s wishes.
+Line 5, the host line and king, dominates all the means of enrichment and realises the people’s wishes.
 Line 4, the courtier who is in charge of enrichment, must devise a long-term welfare plan.
 Line 6, the regime at the shrine's position, will be attacked if it doesn’t fulfil its commitment to enrich those below.

 Lines 1 and 4 must work together if they are to achieve something great.
 Lines 5 and 2, the king and the people, will both benefit in the time of those above enriching those below; there-fore the task must be carried out with sincerity and trust.
 Line 3 is badly in need of enrichment, while line 6 doesn't keep its commitment.
 The masculinity of line 3 goes to position 6, the country or the regime, in hexagram Sun (41).
 It goes without saying that the country should provide aid when the people are experiencing misfortune; it could be stricken if it doesn't take care of its people.